pyecharts/website/en-us/rectangular_charts.md

     # The z value of all the shapes of the Line Chart component.
 Controls the order of the shapes before and after them. zLesser shapes will be overwritten by larger ones.
     # z has lower priority than zlevel and no new Canvas is created.
     z: types.Numeric = 0,

+    # A downsampling strategy for line charts when the amount of data is much larger than the number of pixel points.
+Turned on to optimise the efficiency of the chart, off by default, i.e. all plotted without filtering data points.
+    # Optional.
+    # 'lttb' Takes the Largest-Triangle-Three-Bucket algorithm, which maximises the trend, shape and extreme values of the sampled lines.
+    # 'average' takes the average of the filtered points
+    # 'max' takes the maximum value of the filter points
+    # 'min' takes the minimum value of the filter points
+    # 'sum' takes the sum of the filter points
+    sampling: types.Optional[str] = None,

     # Markpoint configuration items, see `series_options.MarkPointOpts`
     markpoint_opts: Union[opts.MarkPointOpts, dict, None] = None,